blendbyte/CoyoteCert/README.md

 ### In-memory

-Non-persistent; data is lost when the process exits.
-Useful in tests and one-shot scripts.
+Non-persistent: data is gone when the process exits.
+Great for tests and one-shot scripts.

 ```php
 use CoyoteCert\Storage\InMemoryStorage;